 As their technology partner, VentureDive began the development of an android tablet application that connects with Open SRP.
 Open Smart Register Platform is an open-source mobile health platform that allows frontline healthcare workers to electronically register and track the health of their entire client population.

-Using mHealth best practices, i.e. automated reminders and reporting, decision support, and multimedia counseling, OpenSRP builds on existing robust mobile technologies to deliver a powerful and dependable application for frontline health workers.
+Using mHealth best practices, i.e. automated reminders and reporting, and decision support, OpenSRP builds on existing robust mobile technologies to deliver a powerful and dependable application for frontline health workers.
 It empowers them to more effectively deliver and account for the care they provide to their clients.

-Our main focus was to deliver a platform that covers the complete 1,000-day journey of a mother and child.
-We wanted to make it user-friendly for the 10 main user teams of the Vital’s platform that interact with it.
-The platform is categorized into 6 modules captured in the figure below:
+Our main focus was to deliver a user-friendly, modular platform that covers the complete 1,000-day journey of a mother and child.

-The application is going to be live in 5 sub-urban communities of Karachi, with a total population of 0.3-0.5 million.
+The application is live in 5 sub-urban communities of Karachi, with a total population of 0.3-0.5 million.
+Starting in 2021, Vital Pakistan aims to scale its platform to several underprivileged communities across Karachi to improve care delivery for mothers and children hence reducing neonatal mortality.